fdcerqueira/Metagenomics/README.md

 7)inStrain profile

 8)Gene annotations with prokka

-9)Check CDS in common from prokka and prodigal 10)Extract fom prokka's .gbk file the common CDS and information.
+9)Check CDS in common from prokka and prodigal

+10)Extract fom prokka's .gbk file the common CDS and information

-11)Merge SNVs table with gene and gene product names.
+11)Merge SNVs table with gene and gene product names

 12)Merge taxonomic information from the MAGs with the SNVs table

-Third party softwares used:
+(**Third party softwares used:**)

 megahit:
 https://academic.oup.com/bioinformatics/article/31/10/1674/177884?login=true